splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/3-advanced-synthetics/1-recording-a-test.md

 ---
-title: 1.1 Recording a test
+title: Record a test
+linkTitle: 1.
+Record a test
 weight: 1
 ---